‹ back home

 offlineimap 2>&1 | s6-log T /path/to/logs/offlineimap/

-Note that a s6-log takes an output directory.
-It handles log rotation inside that of it, and also keeps a lock to avoid concurrent processes writing to the same directory.
+s6-log takes an output directory, given that it will handles log rotation inside that of it.
+It also keeps a lock to avoid concurrent instances writing to the same directory.

 s6-log focuses on ensuring that all logs are saved and no messages are lost.
-This causes frequent writes to disk and may not be ideal when the primary storage is an SD card or some other device that wears out quickly with frequent writes (consider using logbookd for scenario which require reduced writes).
+This causes frequent writes to disk and may not be ideal when the primary storage is an SD card or some other device that wears out quickly with frequent writes.
+Consider using logbookd for scenario which require reduced writes and losing logs in an acceptable compromise.

 s6-supervise